ECT induction mentors: who to choose and how to support them

 • They have qualified teacher status (QTS)

-• They're not the same person as the induction tutor (if this can be at all avoided)
+• They're not the same person as the induction tutor (if possible)

 Induction mentors will:

-• Regularly meet with the ECT for structured mentoring sessions to provide targeted feedback
+• Regularly meet with the ECT for structured mentoring sessions to give targeted feedback

-• Work with the ECT and colleagues to make sure the ECT receives a high-quality early career framework (ECF)-based induction programme
+• Work with the ECT and colleagues to make sure the ECT receives a high-quality induction programme, based on the Initial Teacher Training and Early Career Framework (ITTECF)

-• Provide, or broker, effective support, including subject- or phase-specific coaching
+• Provide, or arrange, effective support, including subject or phase-specific coaching

-• Take prompt action if the ECT is having difficulties
+• Act quickly if the ECT is having difficulties